Which Taxes Do Small Businesses Have to Pay?

 The salary method pays you at a fixed interval like the rest of the workforce (usually bi-weekly).
 Thus, your paycheck is either a flat amount or determined by how many hours you worked in that interval.

-According to the legal obligations from the previous section, officers of C-corporations (CEO, COO, etc.) and owners of S-corporations must be compensated through the salary method.
+According to the previous section’s legal obligations, officers of C-corporations (CEO, COO, etc.) and owners of S-corporations must be compensated through the salary method.
 These obligations also state that their paychecks must include deductions for Social Security, Medicare, and federal and state income taxes.

-Of course, it’s your accountant’s job to know which tax regulations have the biggest impact on your company.
-Reinvesting most of your profits could minimize your tax burden, not to mention increase your eligibility for the most desirable business loans.
+Of course, it’s your accountant’s job to know which tax regulations have the most significant impact on your company.
+Reinvesting most of your profits could minimize your tax burden and increase your eligibility for the most desirable business loans.
 Traditional institutions like banks are historically biased towards applicants with “skin the game.”
-In their eyes, people who invest in their own businesses are less likely to let those businesses fail.
+In their eyes, people who invest in their businesses are less likely to let those businesses fail.

 Your accountant could also present strategies in which the bulk of your salary comes from capitalizing on certain deductions and tax breaks.
 Ultimately, the two of you will decide whether taking a smaller salary offers more pros than cons for your business.